 John Ritenbaugh, recounting incidents from the movie Jeremiah Johnson, indicates that conflict and pressure in life's journey are the norm.
 We may try to run, but we cannot hide from life's troubles, stresses, or tribulations.
 Sin cannot be contained or is. . .

 John Ritenbaugh, focusing upon the redemptive process, indicates that redemption obligates us to glorify God in our bodies and our spirit.
 Spiritually, we are literally owned by Christ and are duty bound to do what He asks.
 Hair length and clothing are out. . .

 John Ritenbaugh, focusing on John 17:3, reaffirms that to know God (to know His Character) is to have eternal life.
 Living by faith is the incremental understanding given to those who are undergoing the sanctification process.
 Moses lived his entire life k. . .

 Commentators frequently misinterpret the Parable of the Pearl of Great Price.
 The merchant represents Jesus Christ, giving His all for the church.

 While the Parable of the Hidden Treasure is similar to the Parable of the Pearl of Great Price, their meanings are different.
-Martin Collins dissects the symbols to reveal the high value God places on His people.
+The symbols reveal the high value God places on His people.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.